Pig kidney transplant trial offers new hope for kidney patients

 Summary

 This study tests a genetically modified pig kidney (called the 10 GE Xenokidney) in 50 adults with end-stage kidney disease who cannot get a human kidney transplant or face a long wait.
-The goal is to see if the pig kidney works safely and well, helping people live longer and improve their quality of life.
-Participants will be followed for life to monitor the kidney's function and check for any infections.
+The goal is to see if the pig kidney works safely and well, improving survival and quality of life.
+Participants will be followed for life to monitor the kidney's function and check for infections.

 Disclaimer Read more